Dandy

 Dandenong Station and environs has changed a lot over time.
 The station itself was once a timber affair.
 In the 90s it was replaced by a steel and glass complex reminiscent of a newer Legoland Space set.
 From there I can choose to walk along Foster Street or cut through a backstreet to Walker Street.
 Foster Street once had a tough reputation, but the Southern Arora pub is long-gone, and most of the tattoo parlours have been replaced by Indian grocers and clothes shops.
 In fact the local council now call it Little India.
 However, some new developments towards Walker Street make me go in that direction.

 A pop-up park has popped up across Railway Parade.
 I hope it stays a while as it includes a basketball court and lots of local teenagers (looking like they come from recent migrant families) use it.
 Further back from the road some new structure has been made alongside an abandoned Masonic hall.
 There are a number of new developments in this area between the station and Princes Highway (aka Lonsdale Street) but there are still old structures like the Walker Street Gallery, which was originally a fire station.
-The Dandenong Science Fiction Club (DSFS) met there and I remember how fun it was to see another community group – the local Chilean dancers – meeting in an adjoining space and doing their thing.
+The Dandenong Science Fiction Club (DSFS) have met there and I remember how fun it was to see another community group – the local Chilean dancers – gathering in an adjoining space and doing their thing.

 I next round the corner into Thomas Street.
 This was once the site of lots of bus stops that have now been re-located.
 It also has two ways of cutting through to the Princes Highway.
 I suspect that Vanity Court is still mostly empty of tenants as it has been most of my life.
 I choose the more cozy memory of walking through a discount pharmacy that was once a Coles Variety Store.
-Coles once had department stores under that name – imagine something halfway between Target and Best & Less in content with a cafeteria attached.
+Back then Coles had department stores under that name – imagine something halfway between Target and Best & Less in content with a cafeteria attached.
 Shoppers could eat in a lot more shops because they were stand-alone.
 Now most department stores are in shopping centres with a food court close by.
 But in Coles Variety I had my first experiences of milkshakes in big metal cups.
 Mmmm...

 There is some new and very distinctive building under construction at the corner of Walker Street and the Princes Highway.
 I only later discovered what this new thing with the strangely shaped red roof was.
 I continued on across the Highway, seeing the ultimate in combining the old with the new, as I did.
 The Dandenong Town Hall, with its heritage-listed façade and clock tower, built in the 1890s, now fronts an otherwise new (2000s) structure in the Drum Theatre.